brillout/wildcard-api/docs/intro.template.md

 you can use any NoSQL/SQL/ORM query to retrieve and mutate data.
 That's arguably more powerful than GraphQL.

-Note that the distinctive difference that makes a custom API powerful for your clients but not for third-party clients is that you can modify the custom API while developing your clients.
+(Note that the distinctive difference that makes a custom API powerful for your clients but not for third-party clients is that you can modify the custom API while developing your clients.)

 GraphQL is a wonderful addition to our dev toolbox.
+But unfortunately,
-But GraphQL's hype made us forget how great custom endpoints are.
+GraphQL's hype made us forget how great custom endpoints are.
 Let's remember.

 !INLINE ./snippets/faq-section-footer.md --hide-source-path

-### I can create custom endpoints myself, why do I need Wildcard?
+### I can create custom endpoints myself, do I need Wildcard?

 You don't need Wildcard:
 Instead of Wildcard, you can create custom endpoints by adding HTTP routes to your web server.